 Scientific progress and improved modelling enable better understanding of how different world regions are expected to become affected by climate change.
 A global atlas launched alongside the report makes it possible to examine the changes occurring in the different parts of the world, as well as to make local forecasts.
 For example, while vast parts of Africa are expected to endure excessive rainfall by the end of the century, a concomitant reduction of up to 25% in precipitation levels is expected in different parts of the Mediterranean.

 While many of the effects of climate change occur gradually, some are expected to be sudden and irreversible.
 The authors of the report note that although many world systems react slowly to temperature changes, the changes in them are expected to be rapid and irreversible once a certain threshold is crossed.
-We may thus lose the Gulf Stream that warms Europe, all of the world’s glaciers, or cause permafrost thawing to release excessive amounts of greenhouse gasses.
+We may thus lose the Gulf Stream that warms Europe, all of the world’s glaciers, or cause permafrost thawing to release excessive amounts of greenhouse gases.
 While noting that the probability of most of these scenarios within the current century is low, the authors indicate that they may occur in the more distant future due to the slow response of the relevant world systems to climate change.
 Increased greenhouse gas emissions will increase the risk of these dramatic changes occuring, with real concern of losing the Amazon Rainforests in the coming century.

 Follow-up reports by the IPCC, expected to be published in the coming year, will discuss the implications of climate change and the ways to deal with them and to prepare for the expected changes.
 Although there seems to be no escape from the disastrous consequences of the climate crisis, the authors of the report emphasize that “every tonne of carbon matters”.
 Decision makers, businesses and individuals can bring to an immediate reduction in emissions that will reduce the severity of this crisis.
 Thus, IPCC scientists express hope that this report will lead to the formulation of ambitious emission reduction goals at the UN Climate Change Conference, scheduled to take place in Scotland in November.